sdil/personal-blog/content/projects/index.md

 ![raudhah ilmi](raudhahilmi.png)

-This is a special project built for my lovely wife's business.
+This is a special project built for my lovely wife's bookshop.

-**Objective**: Dropship agents to be able to calculate shipping price, submit orders and tracking orders easily even from a mobile phone.
+**Objective**: Dropship agents to be able to calculate shipping price, submit orders and tracking orders easily, even from a mobile phone.

-**Technologies used**: Django Rest Framework, CockroachDB, Google Oauth2 social login, Netlify, AWS S3, Nuxt Auth, Nuxt PWA.
+**Technologies used**: Django Rest Framework, AWS RDS PostgreSQL-compatible, AWS ECS on EC2, AWS S3, AWS ECR, AWS CDK, Google Oauth2 social login, Netlify, Nuxt Auth, Nuxt PWA.

 I'll be working and launching more commercial projects/startups in 2021.
 Stay tuned ;)